The (Complicated) History of Amazon Advertising 2012 to 2021

 On top of that, a lot of the information you’ll find online is out-of-date and not relevant to advertisers in 2021.
 Amazon has renamed dashboards, merged certain features, shifted stuff around, and has little to no documentation.

-Amazon Advertising was previously known as Amazon Media Group (AMG) until 2018 when they rebranded as Amazon Advertising.
+Amazon Ads was previously known as Amazon Media Group (AMG) until 2018 when they rebranded as Amazon Ads.

 Let’s dive in to the differences between Amazon Ad Console and Amazon DSP.

-• Sponsored Product Ads: Appear in search results and on product pages.
+• Sponsored Products: Appear in search results and on product pages.

-• Sponsored Brands Ads: Appear at the top of search results and within search results; feature a logo and products in a banner.
+• Sponsored Brands: Appear at the top of search results and within search results; feature a logo and products in a banner.

-• Sponsored Display Campaigns: Display ads that appear both on and off Amazon.
+• Sponsored Display: Display ads that appear both on and off Amazon.
 They can appear on the home page, product detail pages, in search results on Amazon, and also on third-party websites and apps.

 Right now, the Amazon Ad Console is the go-to dashboard for managing ads for both vendors and sellers, but it wasn’t always that way.
 Let’s take a look at a brief timeline of how Amazon Ad Console has evolved over the years.